Deathwalker: Plot

 Separately, Kosh has asked Talia Winters to help with negotiations with a man known as Abbut.
 Talia finds that she is unable to read anything from Abbut with her telepathic abilities, and as she listens in, he and Kosh speak in seemingly nonsense phrases.
 As the negotiations go on, Talia finds herself experiencing visions, which culminate in one traumatizing one, re-experiencing the attack of a man she was previously investigating.
 Frightened out of the vision, she finds that Abbut has concluded his deal: he takes a data crystal out of his cybernetic brain and gives it to Kosh then departs.
-Talia talks to Garibaldi and Ivanova about the incident, and they tell her Abbut is a known "vicar" (short for VCR, or video cassette recorder: a person with implants allowing them to record thoughts).
+Talia talks to Garibaldi and Sinclair about the incident, and they tell her Abbut is a known "vicar" (short for VCR, or video cassette recorder: a person with implants allowing them to record thoughts).
 They suspect that Kosh, who is normally distrustful of telepaths, may have used Abbut to gain information on Talia's own weaknesses to use against her in the future.

-Production, Visual and Sound Effects
+Production, visual and sound effects

+Casting

 The role of Jha'dur was played by English actress Sarah Douglas who is known for playing the Kryptonian villain Ursa in the Superman film series, and Queen Taramis in Conan the Destroyer.
 Douglas also played Pamela Lynch is the drama series Falcon Crest.

-The character of Earth Senator Hidoshi, who appears several times in Season 1, was played by actor and singer-songwriter Aki Aleong.
+The character of Earth Senator Hidoshi, who appears three times in Season 1, was played by actor and singer-songwriter Aki Aleong.

-Ambassador Kalika of the Abbai race was played by actress Robyn Curtis, who is known for portraying Lieutenant Saavik in Star Trek III: The Search for Spock and in Star Trek IV: The Voyage Home, as well as performing in a number of stage productions and television series.
+Ambassador Kalika of the Abbai race was played by Robyn Curtis, who is known for portraying Lieutenant Saavik in Star Trek III: The Search for Spock and in Star Trek IV: The Voyage Home, as well as performing in a number of stage productions and television series.
 Robyn Curtis had earlier appeared in the 1993 comedy film Hexed, which had starred Babylon 5 main cast member Claudia Christian.

+Ironically Christian and Curtis had no scenes together in either production.

 The role of Abbut was played by Californian actor Cosie Costa.